Energizer Lithium AA Battery Review

 Excellent batteries and very reliable.
 Good for speedlights and they would be excellent for any less power hungry gadgets.

 Duracell Ultra Power AA Batteries - £1.16 each

-I prefer Energizer AA batteries for my rechargeable stock for powering my speedlights and Duracell for my back-up or “go to” battery when I need something powerful and reliable for any gadget when the Energizers are not charged or available.
+I prefer Energizer AA batteries for my rechargeable stock for powering my speedlights.
+The Duracell's are my back-up or "go to" battery.
+They are great when I need something powerful and reliable for any gadget when the Energizers are not charged or available.

-Either the Energizer or Duracell batteries are great for just about anything.
+Either the Energizer or Duracell batteries are superb for just about anything.

 Surprisingly, I got the exact same amount of flashes (229) out of the Duracell AA batteries before I reached the 30 second benchmark for powering up for the next discharge.

 Energizer Ultimate Lithium AA Batteries - £1.45 each

 I was expecting big things from these batteries but the first thing I noticed was how light they were and I got worried.
 After all, the poor, poor, Wilko batteries were very light.
 Almost the same weight as these, and they were awful.

 The other two, more expensive and powerful batteries were reassuringly heavy and lasted very well.